AdrianFRadulescu/10-K-worker/README.md

-This is a collection of scripts which perform Edgar 10-K files related operations Type the corresponding option for the operation you need to perform For help type -h for the full help menu
+This is a collection of scripts which perform Edgar 10-K files related operations.
+Type the corresponding option for the operation you need to perform.
+For help type -h for the full help menu.
-For different options type -h -'option', for example: 'python main.py -h -rf' will give instruction on the -rf action
+For different options type -h -'option', for example: 'python main.py -h -rf' will give instruction on the -rf action.

 Required libraries/modules: